bastionzero/terraform-provider-bastionzero/docs/data-sources/bzero_targets.md

 <a id="nestedatt--bzero_targets--control_channel"></a>
 ### Nested Schema for `bzero_targets.control_channel`

-Optional:

-- `end_time` (String) The time this control channel disconnected from the connection node formatted as a UTC timestamp string in RFC 3339 format.
-Null if the control channel is still active.

 Read-Only:

 - `connection_node_id` (String) The ID of the connection node that this control channel is connected to.
 - `control_channel_id` (String) The control channel's unique ID.
+- `end_time` (String) The time this control channel disconnected from the connection node formatted as a UTC timestamp string in RFC 3339 format.
+Null if the control channel is still active.
 - `start_time` (String) The time this control channel connected to the connection node formatted as a UTC timestamp string in RFC 3339 format.